 The main objective of a start-up meeting is to discuss AU processing, policies and procedures related to sponsored awards, who to contact for specific questions or concerns, and what services each unit will provide.
-This meeting is also time set aside for all parties involved to discuss award-related questions, communicate special award terms and communicate
+This meeting is also time set aside for all parties involved to discuss award-related questions, communicate special award terms and communicate expectations for award management.

 A start-up meeting is not required for every award received by the University.
-However, if any of the following criteria exist or upon request from the PI, unit research administrator, OSP or GCA,
+However, if any of the following criteria exist or upon request from the PI, unit research administrator, OSP or GCA, the meeting is or will become mandatory prior to the releasing of the project account number:

-- When the sponsored award contains any of the following conditions: - Cost Share Commitments/Requirements - Effort reporting frequency differs from institutional policy - Special space requirements, i.e., when the project calls for leased space, off-campus space, private/project office space, etc. - Special Risk and Compliance Matters, i.e., involving human subjects, animals, biological material, export control considerations, foreign travel to known countries of risk, etc. - Special Publication Conditions, i.e., prior review, special acknowledgement, use of name/logo, etc. - Intellectual Property, i.e., where terms, though consistent with University policy, are unique or atypical. - Atypical project reporting requirements, i.e., technical, financial, supporting documentation, etc. - Foreign currency involved - Unusual Budget Restrictions, including special re-budget prior approval requirements. - Use of Subrecipients/Consultants when proposed payment or deliverable schedule will potentially impact AU's performance and/or payment obligation to Subcontractor/Consultant. - Other special terms and conditions governing PI's responsibility, project administration, and/or institutional compliance
+- The PI/PD on the award is new to sponsored research at AU - The PI, OSP, GCA, Research Compliance, Vice Provost for Research or Dean of the academic unit has requested the meeting - When the sponsored award contains any of the following conditions: - Cost Share Commitments/Requirements - o Effort reporting frequency differs from institutional policy - Special space requirements, i.e., when the project calls for leased space, off-campus space, private/project office space, etc. - Special Risk and Compliance Matters, i.e., involving human subjects, animals, biological material, export control considerations, foreign travel to known countries of risk, etc. - Special Publication Conditions, i.e., prior review, special acknowledgement, use of name/logo, etc. - o Intellectual Property, i.e., where terms, though consistent with University policy, are unique or atypical. - Atypical project reporting requirements, i.e., technical, financial, supporting documentation, etc. - o Foreign currency involved - Unusual Budget Restrictions, including special re-budget prior approval requirements. - Use of Subrecipients/Consultants when proposed payment or deliverable schedule will potentially impact AU's performance and/or payment obligation to Subcontractor/Consultant. - Other special terms and conditions governing PI's responsibility, project administration, and/or institutional compliance